by myCREcloud | Apr 20, 2026 | Company

 If you’ve noticed conversations in the industry about rising infrastructure costs, you’re not imagining things.
 Across the world, businesses that rely on cloud hosting are grappling with the same reality: the hardware that powers modern computing is more expensive, more scarce, and harder to source than it was just a few years ago.

-At mycrecloud, we host Sage solutions for hundreds of businesses across the UK.
-We want to be transparent about what’s happening in the market — and why choosing a specialist, committed cloud partner matters more than ever.
+At myCREcloud, we host Sage solutions for hundreds of businesses across the US.
+We want to be transparent about what’s happening in the market and why choosing a specialist, committed cloud partner matters more than ever.

 The AI boom is consuming the world’s chips

 The extraordinary rise of artificial intelligence has fundamentally disrupted the semiconductor market.
-Hyperscale cloud providers — Microsoft, Google, Amazon, Meta — are purchasing graphics processing units (GPUs) and high-performance CPUs in staggering volumes to power their AI training infrastructure.
+Hyperscale cloud providers such as Microsoft, Google, Amazon, Meta are purchasing graphics processing units (GPUs) and high-performance CPUs in staggering volumes to power their AI training infrastructure.
 This has created a cascading effect throughout the entire supply chain.

 Supply chain fragility hasn’t gone away